CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## Segment Data

 The Segment Data block represents one entry in the `RGBController::zones::segments` vector.
-This data block was introduced in protocol version 4.
+This data block is provided by `RGBController::GetSegmentDescriptionData()`.
+Portions of this block are omitted if the requested protocol level is below the listed value.

 | Size               | Format                 | Name               | Protocol Version | Description                                                                            |
 | ------------------ | ---------------------- | ------------------ | ---------------- | -------------------------------------------------------------------------------------- |